Best Temples in Nepal

 1. Pashupatinath Temple

-Pashupatinath temple in Kathmandu, Nepal is a temple complex by the River Bagmati in Kathmandu valley.
+Pashupatinath temple in Kathmandu, Nepal is a temple complex by the River Bagmati in Kathmandu Valley.
 Pashupati is an avatar of Lord Shiva, in his All-father avatar.
 Here he is the patron god of the entire country of Nepal.
 Pashupatinath is the main Nepal Shiva temple.
 The main shrine here is a double-storied pagoda-like Newari structure with the sacred Shiva lingam inside.

-2. Swayambhu Temple
+2. Swayambhunath Temple

 3. Changu Narayan Temple